-TGFT Productions and Bike The West is proud to continue to produce the 22nd Annual “OATBRAN – America’s Loneliest Bike Tour.”
-This annual Epic Journey across the Silver State is not just a bike tour but a more like a personalized family vacation offered to bicycling enthusiasts from all over the World.
+TGFT Productions and Bike The West is proud to continue to produce the 23rd Annual “OATBRAN – America’s Loneliest Bike Tour.”
+This annual Epic Journey across the Silver State is not just a bike tour but a more like a personalized bicycling vacation tour offered to bicycling enthusiasts from all over the World.

-Curtis Fong, “The Guy from Tahoe,” Event Director of TGFT Productions/Bike the West and creator of OATBRAN, will be directing the journey across the Silver State and his experience and knowledge of Nevada, promises to be one of the best fully-supported multi-day tours you will ever experience.
+Curtis Fong, “The Guy From Tahoe,” Event Director of TGFT Productions/Bike the West and creator of OATBRAN, continues to personally directing the journey along with his seasoned professional Bike the West Team across the Silver State and his experience and knowledge of Nevada, promises to be one of the best fully-supported multi-day tours you will ever experience.
 His Bike the West Team offers the utmost in professional service and genuine western hospitality that keeps bringing riders back year after year.
 Reserve your space early as the ride is limited to the first 50 participants that register.

 A lone rider stares out at the horizon and the trail that lay before him.
 It will be a long day challenging the elements, climbing and descending summits, and facing the solitude of the wide-open spaces.
 He takes a long drink of water as a welcomed breeze greets the beads of sweat on his brow and the fragrant smell of sage and juniper fills the air.
 As he mounts up, he glances back from where he has already come.
 As far as he can see, he is surrounded by the awesome beauty of the Great Basin … massive mountain ranges that rise from wide valley floors.
 It is this panorama that reminds him of what it was that brought him west in the first place.
 As he rides out, visions of a hearty meal, a cold drink and tales of the day’s adventure shared with other riders, is what he looks forward to at the end of the day.